LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 > 📌 This view helps in judging **how good the model is on average** while avoiding over-reaction to extreme local outliers.

+Additionally, pearson correlation coefficients of **data in original values (raw data without any preprocessing)** has been applied, in order to show the overall similarities between the models' predicted and CFD flowfield.

 ---

 ### 🧵 Complementary Insight